Nes0x/Nes0x/README.md

 # 👋 Hi!
-I am Nes0x and that's a bit from me:
+I am Nes0x and this is informations about me:

 👨‍💻 > I'm currently learning Python and Java

-📃 > My discord is: Nes0x#1337
+📃 > My discord: Nes0x#1337

 ❤️ > I love programming, listen to music and playing in video games